Chile: Health

+In the 2024 Global Hunger Index, Chile is one of 22 countries with a GHI score of less than 5.

 Culture

 From the period between early agricultural settlements and up to the late pre-Columbian period, northern Chile was a region of Andean culture that was influenced by altiplano traditions spreading to the coastal valleys of the north, while southern regions were areas of Mapuche cultural activities.
 Throughout the colonial period following the conquest, and during the early Republican period, the country's culture was dominated by the Spanish.
 Other European influences, primarily English, French, and German began in the 19th century and have continued to this day.
 German migrants influenced the Bavarian style rural architecture and cuisine in the south of Chile in cities such as Valdivia, Frutillar, Puerto Varas, Osorno, Temuco, Puerto Octay, Llanquihue, Faja Maisan, Pitrufquén, Victoria, Pucón and Puerto Montt.